upperstream/packer-templates/openbsd/openbsd-7.5/README.md

 In the `output` directory you will also find a VM image that can be directly imported to QEMU.

-QEMU/libvirt build is tested with only amd64 and i386 guests on amd64
+QEMU/libvirt build intends to create amd64 and i386 boxes on amd64
-host.
+Linux host.

 ### Hyper-V